 Motivation: What motivates employees?

-There are several factors that can motivate someone.
+Several factors can motivate someone.
 Those factors include:

 - Pain and Pleasure